Hill's Tavern

 Logo for the Century Inn, the modern incarnation of Hill's Tavern.

 Hill's Tavern is a historic building in Scenery Hill, Pennsylvania.
-It was heavily damaged by a fire that started shortly before midnight on August 17, 2015.
 For a period in the early 1900s, the inn was known as Central Hotel.
-Now called the Century Inn, it has been claimed to have been the oldest tavern in continuous use on the National Road, until the fire brought an end to its 221 years of continuous operation.
+Now called the Century Inn, it was claimed to have been the oldest tavern in continuous use on the National Road until a fire brought an end to its 221 years of continuous operation in 2015.
+However, the building was restored and continues operating as an inn and restaurant today.

 History

 The tavern is located in an unincorporated community now called Scenery Hill, in the township of North Bethlehem.
 North Bethlehem was split from West Bethlehem in 1921, which had been split into East and West Bethlehem in 1790.
 The town was originally in an area called Springtown, surveyed in 1785 for Isaac Bush, who sold the land to George Hill in 1796.
 That land was conveyed to Hill's son Stephen in 1800.
 Stephen Hill and Thomas McGiffin, who had acquired an interest in the land, announced that lots would be sold for a new town called Hillsborough, "on the National road, adjoining Hill's Stone tavern" in an advertisement in the July 26th 1819 Washington Reporter.

 A public house was in existence as early as 1794 at the future Hillsborough site.
 The first proprietor was Stephen Hill, son of George Hill.
 Later proprietors include Thomas Hill, a relative of Stephen Hill but not a son; then Samuel Youman, John Hampson, John Gibson, William Dawson and Oliver Lacock.
 They were followed by John Lacock, Mrs. P. M. Tombaugh and Jacob Gherlin through 1910.
 The Direct Tax of 1798 records for West Bethlehem, listing all dwelling places, shows one 24 by 22 foot log dwelling with a 20 by 18 log kitchen outbuilding for Stephen Hill.
 There is no stone structure listed for the property, and only one, unrelated, stone dwelling in the township.